 What are the causes, signs, and symptoms of children with anxiety?

 Infancy to Toddlerhood – Worry in Children Ages 0-3

 A baby cries because it needs food, sleep, a diaper change, etc. But did you also know it has NO idea that when you leave a room, you’ll be returning?
 So for them, the knowledge of the safest thing they know being removed from their smell and sight vicinity is terrifying.

 Swaddling babies isn’t just something we do to keep babies from scratching themselves, but it’s also to make them feel like they are still in the safety of their mother’s womb.

-As parents, it then becomes our job to look for signs and understand what soothes our baby–do our best to attend to their needs and make them feel as safe and happy as possible.
+As parents, it then becomes our job to look for signs and understand what soothes our babies–do our best to attend to their needs and make them feel as safe and happy as possible.

 When babies turn into toddlers, their anxiety shifts as they begin to understand things differently.
 They start to realize that their voice becomes heard.

-Read more about raising a strong willed child here.
+Read more about raising a strong-willed child here.

 What are some things I can do to help my toddler when feeling anxious?

-As trust continues to form between parent and child, they can begin to understand that throwing a fit won’t give them what they want, as long as you are firm in not giving them what they want, when they want it.
+As trust continues to form between parent and child, they can begin to understand that throwing a fit won’t give them what they want as long as you are firm in not giving them what they want, when they want it.